YashTotale/react-hash-scroll/README.md

     ```

 - [**behavior**](#prop-behavior)
-  - Applies to all hashes unless overriden by ref with options
+  - Applies to all hashes unless overriden by a ref with options
 - [**position**](#prop-position)
-  - Applies to all hashes unless overriden by ref with options
+  - Applies to all hashes unless overriden by a ref with options
 - [**requiredPathname**](#prop-required-pathname)
-  - Applies to all hashes unless overriden by ref with options
+  - Applies to all hashes unless overriden by a ref with options
 - [**scrollFunc**](#prop-scroll-func)
-  - Applies to all hashes unless overriden by ref with options
+  - Applies to all hashes unless overriden by a ref with options

 ### Reused Props